INS Teg: Construction

 Teg was laid down on 27 July 2007 and launched on 27 November 2009.
 Following post-construction work, she began sea trials in the Baltic Sea on 1 September 2011.
 During Teg's sea trials in mid-October, her port-side turbine was damaged, forcing a two-week delay in her trials schedule while repairs were made.
 Teg completed her sea trials in early December 2011, leaving only acceptance trials before her delivery to the Indian Navy in April 2012.
 These trials were completed in early February 2012.

+Service

 INS Teg was commissioned into the Indian Navy on 27 April 2012, at the Yantar shipyard at Kaliningrad in Russia.
 She was commissioned by Vice Admiral KN Sushil, Flag Officer Commanding-in-Chief, Southern Naval Command with Captain Rakesh Kumar Dahiya serving as her first commanding officer.

+2024

+On 17 July, Teg was deployed along with an P-8I maritime patrol aircraft to assist in search and rescue operations after a Comoros-flagged oil tanker MV Prestige Falcon capsized off the coast of Oman while heading towards port of Aden, Yemen.
+The crew included 3 Sri Lankans and 13 Indians and were reported missing.
+The oil tanker capsized while INS Teg was deployed in the vicinity.
+It received orders on July 15th and proceeded for the Search and Rescue mission along with the Royal Navy of Oman.

+As of 18th July, Teg rescued 8 Indians and one Lankan, while one was confirmed dead who was later confirmed to be an Indian national.
+The search for other crew members of the capsized ship is on.
+The capsized ship was submerged and inverted.
+The Indians who were rescued have returned safely and are under care.

+2025

+Between 19 and 22 June, the ship was on a port call at Port Louis, Mauritius.
+The ship's crew also conducted joint surveillance of Mauritian EEZ with their National Coast Guard (NCG) ships and aircraft.

+From 26 to 30 June, the ship was on a five-day port call at Port Victoria, Seychelles.
+A marching contingent of the Indian Naval Band onboard the ship will participate in Seychelles' National Day on 29 June while the ship's integral helicopter will also undertake a flypast.
+While departing after the port call, the ship will join the Seychelles Coast Guard (SCG) personnel for joint Exclusive Economic Zone (EEZ) surveillance along with an SCG ship until 2 July.